C++ Math logb

 logarithm value of x is:3

-In this example, the value of x is 10.4.
-The logb function computes the logarithm of x base FLT_RADX.
+In this instance, the value assigned to x is 10.4.
+The logb method calculates the logarithm of x with a base of FLT_RADX.

 Example 3